Pangolin112/Pangolin112/README.md

 ## Hi there 👋

-- 🔭 I’m currently a master student at Technical University of Munich (TUM).
+- 🔭 I’m a master student at Technical University of Munich (TUM).
 - 📫 How to reach me: qianru.li@tum.de